Giancarlo Stanton Player Props: Yankees vs. Marlins

-On Friday, Giancarlo Stanton (.568 slugging percentage in past 10 games, including four home runs) and the New York Yankees face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 6:40 PM ET.
+Giancarlo Stanton -- batting .263 in his past 10 games -- will be in action for the New York Yankees against the Miami Marlins, with Sandy Alcantara on the hill, on August 12 at 4:10 PM ET.

-He notched a home run while going 1-for-4 in his last game against the White Sox.
+In his last game, he had two hits (going 2-for-5) against the Marlins.

 Giancarlo Stanton Game Info & Props vs. the Marlins